DNunes40/TimeCraftJs/README.md

 ## Using The Library

-1. Download the library file from "versions" folder
+1. Download the library TimeCraftJs.min.js
 2. Add it to your project
-3. Add it to your html page using HTML &lt;style&gt; element
+3. Link it to your html page using HTML &lt;style&gt; element
 4. Assuming you have your html element target, your script should look like this:

 ```javascript